altayaydemir/altay-dot-wtf/data/notes/why-we-are-doing-what-we-are-doing.md

 Speaking of being eaten alive, [the vampire test](./the-vampire-test.md) is a great way for eliminating things that we can't have a meaningful explanation.

 Taking a step back and thinking about [how do we decide what to do](./two-types-of-decisions.md) and [what are our values](./values.md) are accurate places to trigger questioning.

+Sometimes we find ourselves in messy situations that feels like we lost the control.
+How is that even possible?
+What we don't know is that [self-control is an illusion.](./self-control.md)